 He followed the Virgin River downstream through the desolate Mohave Desert terrain.
-It was a twenty-five-mile drive and bone-dry with little vegetation, except along the river itself, where a narrow band of cottonwoods and green grass looked out of place on the otherwise raw lunar landscape.
+It was a twenty-five-mile drive and bone-dry, except along the river itself, where a narrow band of cottonwoods and green grass looked out of place on the otherwise raw lunar landscape.

-Melvin’s destination was an unusually level patch of land in rugged Boulder Canyon.
+Melvin’s destination was a level patch of land in rugged Boulder Canyon.
 The spot where the pint-sized Virgin met the mighty Colorado.
 On a flat triangle of rich alluvial soil, Claude Javernick had resurrected the once abandoned settlement of Rioville.

 The front desk was vacant.
 He walked to the end of a hallway, down a creaky set of stairs, and entered Javernick’s not-so-secret speakeasy.
-It was the prohibition era and alcohol had been officially illegal since 1920, though a prosperous underground market had made strong liquor not that hard to find.
+It was the prohibition era, and the sale of alcoholic beverages had been officially illegal since 1920, though a prosperous underground market made strong liquor not that hard to find.
 Javernick himself was seated at the bar, next to Eunice Adair, the madam from the next-door Palomino Palace.

 “Melvin Royce, just the man I need to talk to,” said Claude Javernick, putting his elbows on the bar and looking around Eunice to make eye contact and smile.
 Javernick was tall and lean with a pencil thin mustache.